 Discuss your wedding budget with your partner, and break down what you are both comfortable spending on each aspect of your wedding.
 Certainly don’t commit to any big-budget items without being on the same page.

-Once you have completed these 5 steps, depending on how long you have until your wedding, you can begin the 12 Month Countdown to Your Wedding, or subscribe at the bottom of this page and include your wedding date for personalised help and advice.
+Once you have completed these 5 steps, depending on how long you have until your wedding, you can begin the 12 Month Countdown to Your Wedding, or head to our Wedding Planning Guides & Checklists.

 Here are some tips for using journaling to help with wedding planning:

 - Use a wedding planning journal: This can be a physical journal or a digital one, depending on your preference.

 - Use your journal to track details: Use your journal to keep track of all the details involved in wedding planning.
 Write down the guest list, vendor contacts, and important deadlines.

 - Set goals and create a timeline: Use your journal to set goals for wedding planning and create a timeline for completing tasks.
 Break down larger tasks into smaller, more manageable ones to make them less overwhelming.

 - Brainstorm and make decisions: Use your journal to brainstorm ideas for the wedding, and write down your decisions as you make them.
 This can help you stay organized and keep track of what has been decided.